falcosecurity/libs/test/drivers/README.md

 sudo ./test/drivers/drivers_test -k
 ```

 The `-k` option stands for kmod, so you are running all the tests against the kmod.
-Available options are:
+Some other available options are:

 - `-k` to run tests against the kernel module.
 - `-m` to run tests against the modern bpf probe.